 Kanwer Singh aka Humble The Poet is a Toronto-bred MC/Spoken word artist with an aura that embodies the diversity and resiliency of one of the world’s most unique cities.

 With his tattoos, beard, head wrap and silly smile, Humble commands attention.
 He stimulates audiences with ideas that challenge conventional wisdom and go against the grain, with dynamic live sets that shake conventions and minds at the same time.

 Humble brings fresh tracks and huge truths from his own life every week on his popular Youtube channel.
 His distinctive style and point of view have also been featured on popular television program CBC’s Canada Reads, and took home top prize.
 He was also the feature in Apple’s first Canadian ad spot for their #ShotOnIphone campaign.

-Humble’s first book Unlearn: 101 Simple Truths For A better was published through Indigo Press in October 2017.
+Humble’s first book Unlearn: 101 Simple Truths For A Better Life was published through Indigo Press in October 2017.
 It became a Heather’s Pick and has stayed on the Globe & Mail Bestsellers list since release.

 As educators we are trained to take responsibility when our students don’t grasp a concept, but sometimes that responsibility can be used against us (deadlines form our administrators, issues from the kids parents, changes in government policies and workload).

 Recognizing that this isn’t a job with a beginning, middle and end, it is very easy to work around the clock.
 The same level of empathy and support we show our students must be shown towards ourselves.
 We modify and accommodate programs for our students who struggle; we ought to modify and accommodate things for ourselves as well.
 There will always be a new deadline, there will always be a student with challenges, there will always be report cards.
 So cut yourself some slack, and take care of yourself because you can’t pour from an empty cup.